Guinea-Bissau: Coup attempt fails after gunfire in capital | DW | 01.02.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Guinea-Bissau's president said the situation is now under control, after gunmen launched an assault on a government palace in the capital.
-West African bloc ECOWAS has condemned the attack, along with the UN.
+Guinea-Bissau's president said the situation is now under control after gunmen launched an assault on a government palace in the capital.
+The West African bloc ECOWAS has condemned the attack, along with the UN.

+An unknown number of security forces were killed during the hours-long attack in Guinea-Bissau's capital

 Guinea-Bissau President Umaro Sissoco Embalo said stability was restored on Tuesday, after a suspected coup attempt in the country's capital, Bissau.

+The remarks came after heavy gunfire was heard for several hours in the capital.
+The attack also comes on the heels of a spate of coups in the region in Burkina Faso, Mali and other African nations.

-Embalo told the media that officials were taking part in a meeting at a government palace, while assailants with AK-47s launched an attack on the building.
+Embalo told the media that officials were taking part in a meeting at a government palace, when assailants with AK-47 rifles launched an attack on the building.

 The president said the situation is now "under control" after an "attack on democracy."
 He said "many" members of the security forces were killed in the nearly five hour assault.

+President Umaro Sissoco Embalo spoke with reporters, saying the coup attempt had been thwarted — but it was unclear what group was behind the attempt

-Regional groups swiftly condemned the violence, giving credence to fears that the military had attempted to take over the West African nation once more.
+Regional groups swiftly condemned the violence, giving credence to fears that an armed group had attempted to take over the West African nation once more.

 People were seen fleeing the area on the edge of Bissau, near the airport.
 Local markets were closed and banks shut their doors, while military vehicles laden with troops drove through the streets.

-Guinea-Bissau has seen four coup d'etats and more than a dozen attempted coups since independence from Portugal in 1974.
+Guinea-Bissau has experienced four coup d'etats and more than a dozen attempted coups since independence from Portugal in 1974.

-The state broadcaster reported that the shooting had damaged the building and that "invaders'' were holding officials hostage.
+The country's state broadcaster reported earlier that the shooting had damaged the building and that "invaders'' were holding officials hostage.

 The regional bloc ECOWAS and the African Union issued swift rebukes of the military.